RETURN TO UFO PAGE | E-MAIL ME

 A.

 I believe the government has information about UFOs it has not shared with the general public, but I don't believe this is the workings of some carefully orchestrated cover-up.
-Silence is simply a by-product of the nature of government and the military in general.
-I'd personally find the fact that our government was capable of maintaining a secret of this caliber for over fifty years (especially in the light of the fact that the number of people required to pull off such a stunt would easily number into the thousands) more remarkable than the possibility that there are aliens amongst us.
+Rather, I suspect it is more likely simply a by-product of the secretive nature of government and the military in general.

 Q. What do I personally believe the government/military knows that it's not telling us?